ydb-platform/ydb-sqlalchemy/README.md

-# YDB Dialect for SQLALchemy
+# YDB Dialect for SQLAlchemy